scandipwa/docs/scandipwa/development.md

 Matching code-style is very important.
 The consistent tabulation, the proper imports, everything matters!
 We even made [our own ESLint plugin](https://www.npmjs.com/package/@scandipwa/eslint-plugin-scandipwa-guidelines) (for the next ScandiPWA version)!

-!?> **Note**: it is almost mandatory to install the ESLint and StyleLint!
+!> **Note**: it is mandatory to install the ESLint and StyleLint!
 This will help a lot later, when inspecting the source code or contributing!
 Please do not skip this step!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3nO6m4zDnqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Chrome remote Debugging

-> **TODO**: guide through the installation quirks of the VSCode remote debugger for Chrome.
-Share the video recording.
+Configuring the remote debugging can be quite challenging.
+Debugging in the browser requires additional tools.
+Watch the tutorial video, and configure your Chrome and VSCode for remote debugging.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cyDwoVLH_hA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+Chrome extensions mentioned in this video:
+- [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en) - the component state & props inspector
+- [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) - the global state inspection tool

 ### GraphQL Playground